-The Ginkelse Heide is a heathland area near Ede that alternates with forest.
+The Ginkelse Heide is a heathland area near Ede, interspersed with woodland.
 On September 17, 1944, Allied airborne landings took place on the Ginkelse Heide as part of Operation Market Garden.
-The airborne landings are commemorated annually at the Airborne monument.
+The airborne landings are commemorated annually at the Airborne Monument.

 Sheepfolds Ede

-The Ginkelse Heide also has sheepfolds, a household name in Ede.
-There is a flock of sheep on both sides of the heath: on the Ginkelse heath and the Eder heath.
-The small flock is housed in the sheepfold on the Ginkelse heath.
-The cage is a national monument and is located opposite Restaurant Juffrouw Tok, on the Verlengde Arnhemseweg (N224).
-There are two cages on the Eder heath and this is where the large herd can be found.
+The Ginkelse Heide is also home to sheepfolds, a well-known feature in Ede.
+There are flocks of sheep on both sides of the heath: one on the Ginkelse Heide and one on the Eder Heide.
+The small flock is housed in the sheepfold on the Ginkelse Heide.
+The sheepfold is a national monument and is located opposite Restaurant Juffrouw Tok, on Verlengde Arnhemseweg (N224).
+There are two sheepfolds on the Eder Heide, and the large flock is housed there.
 The old, small sheepfold is also a national monument.

-The cages are located on the edge of the heath next to an agricultural area and are easily accessible on foot.
-Parking is possible in the parking lot next to Juffrouw Tok.
+The cages are located on the edge of the heathland next to an agricultural area and are easily accessible on foot.
+Parking is available in the parking lot next to Juffrouw Tok.

 Address and contact